csandman/chakra-react-select/README.md

 This package has always supported typescript, however until `3.0.0` none of the type inference was working on the props passed into this component.
 Now that they are, you may need to pass in some generics in order for your component to work properly.

 This package exports all of the named module members of the original `react-select` in case you need their built in types in any of your variable declarations.
-The root select `Props` type that is exported by `react-select` has been [extended using module augmentation](https://github.com/JedWatson/react-select/issues/4804#issuecomment-927223471) so if you import that type, it will include all of the extra props offered.
+The root select `Props` type that is exported by `react-select` has been extended using module augmentation,<sup>[1](https://react-select.com/typescript#custom-select-props)</sup><sup>[2](https://github.com/JedWatson/react-select/issues/4804#issuecomment-927223471)</sup> so if you import that type it will include all of the extra props offered.
 This package also exports a few custom types that are specific to the custom props offered by this package:

 - `ChakraStylesConfig` — The type for the prop `chakraStyles` that can be passed to customize the component styles.
 This is almost identical to the built in `StylesConfig` type, however it uses Chakra's `SystemStyleObject` type instead of react-select's emotion styles.
 - `OptionBase` — A type for your individual select options that includes the custom props for styling each of your selected options.
 This type is made to give you a base to extend off of and pass in as a generic to the root `Select` component.